cfenollosa/bashblog/README.md

 **Before creating a blog post, edit `bb.sh` and modify the variables in the `global_variables()` function**

-To create your first post, just do:
+To create your first post, make sure `$EDITOR` is set, and then just do:

     ./bb.sh post